paps/api-store/store/Email Extractor/Email Extractor.md

 # Find email addresses in seconds

-Your prospects emails' are everywhere the problem is: how to find and collect them?
+Your prospects' emails are everywhere the problem is: how to find and collect them?

 The powerful Email Extractor API helps you to discover and extract emails automatically from a list of web pages and export all of them to a CSV file.